What is the external (male*) condom?

 How to start using the external condom

-- Anyone can purchase a condom without a prescription at pharmacies, convenience stores and some public washrooms (approximately $1/condom).
+- Anyone can purchase a condom from pharmacies, convenience stores and some public washrooms (approximately $1/condom).
 You can often get them for free at schools, community centres and clinics like PPT’s Health Services.
+You do not need a prescription to use condoms.

 - Try putting a condom on yourself (or a dildo or banana) when you are on your own to get some practice.
 Find the type(s) of condoms that work for you.
 The more familiar you are with safer sex tools, the easier it will be to use them.